 Today, the Florida Supreme Court in Glass v.
 Nationstar, LLC, Case No. SC17-1387, recalled its mandate, and withdrew its opinion dated January 4, 2019.

-The Fourth District Court of Appeal had held that where a foreclosure case is dismissed for lack of standing, the borrower may not take advantage of the attorney fee provision of the mortgage to seek fees.
-The Florida Supreme Court quashed the decision of the Fourth District, and found that the borrower was entitled to attorney’s fees.
+Accordingly, the Fourth District Court of Appeal, Nationstar v.
+Glass, Case No. 4D15-4561, opinion remains in effect, where the Fourth District Court of Appeal held that when a foreclosure case is dismissed for lack of standing, the borrower may not take advantage of the attorney fee provision of the mortgage to seek fees.

 About Padgett Law Group

 Padgett Law Group (PLG) is an elite, full-service creditors rights’ law firm with practices in Florida, Georgia,

 Tennessee, Arkansas, and Texas.
 PLG offers exclusive representation to institutional clients such as lenders,